sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-01.md

 With the activities in this module complete, it is time to test your work!

-To do this, we are going to add this code to our `banking_agents.py` file.
+To do this, we are going to enable two ways of testing our application.

-This code defines a new function, `interactive_chat()` that creates a message loop that invokes our StateGraph that we have defined in this file.
+First, we are going to add code to our `banking_agents.py` file.This code defines a new function, `interactive_chat()` that creates a message loop that invokes our StateGraph that we have defined in this file.

-To being, navigate to the end of the `banking_agents.py` file.
+To begin, navigate to the end of the `banking_agents.py` file.

 Then paste the following code below all code in this file: